reinauer/identify/docs/faq.md

 > **Why is there no CPU/FPU clock shown?**

 This is because the result would be rather random than representative.
-See the same quesion above for a more detailed explanation.
+See the same question above for a more detailed explanation.

 > **Emulation is detected properly, but I do not get information about the host system.**